Inucoder/xml-parser/README.md

-Simple jQuery-based XML parser for client side JavaScript
+jQuery powered XML parser for client side JavaScript
 ==========

 As HTML5-based applications become more and more complex, there is a need to extend the JavaScript language with rich features.